Risky move: Biden undercuts WH executive privilege shield - NewsBreak

 It's a path followed by other Washington norms in the increasingly rancorous capital.
 In 2013, Democrats deployed the so-called nuclear option to eliminate the filibuster that would require 60 votes to approve most presidential appointments and nominations, but maintained it for legislation and Supreme Court picks.
 In 2017, when Republicans took control of Washington, they took the tactic further, and during the Trump years, they put three justices on the high court by simple majority votes.

-Presidents tend to be protective of their ability to keep White House documents private, both for themselves and their predecessors.
+Presidents tend to be protective of their executive privilege to keep White House documents private, both for themselves and their predecessors.
 But any White House move to deny the congressional request for records on Trump’s activities could antagonize Democratic legislators just when Biden needs their support to advance his agenda.

-The documents requested by the congressional committee are part of a lengthy and contentious investigation into how the Jan.
-6 mob was able to infiltrate the Capitol and disrupt the certification of Biden’s presidential victory in the most serious assault on Congress in two centuries.
+The documents requested by the congressional committee are part of a lengthy and rancorous investigation into how the mob was able to infiltrate the Capitol and disrupt the certification of Biden’s presidential victory in the most serious assault on Congress in two centuries.
 More than 630 people have been charged criminally in the attack, the largest prosecution in U.S. history.

-Thousands of documents have been sought from the Trump administration as they try to determine how the insurrection could have happened.
-Many of those requests went to the National Archives, where Trump’s correspondence during his time in office is held.
+Thousands of documents have been sought from the Trump administration to determine how the insurrection could have happened.
+Many of those requests went to the National Archives, where Trump’s correspondence is held during his time in office.

 According to an executive order on presidential records, the archivist of the United States “shall abide by any instructions given him by the incumbent President or his designee unless otherwise directed by a final court order.”